• Key supplier to the NHS

 Sitting, sleeping or lying on the correct type of surface decreases the chances of developing pressure injuries & can even manage existing pressure sores as well as prevent them from becoming more severe.

-Symptoms of pressure sores can include swelling and changes in skin colour, warmth, tenderness, and pain in the affected area.
+Symptoms of pressure ulcers can include swelling and changes in skin colour, warmth, tenderness, and pain in the affected area.

 People with white skin tend to get red patches, while these same pressure ulcers tend to be purple or blue on people with dark skin.